A Guide to an Entity Health Check in Chile

 An entity health check includes three main steps: (1) Information collection from legal, accounting, and administrative departments; (2) Validation of all documents through cross-referencing and audit analysis; and (3) Record keeping for legal compliance and future reviews.

-What happens in an entity health check?
+What is an entity health check?

 What are the most common compliance issues in Chile?